Chapter 7 Learning ggplot2

 geom_point(aes(Sepal.Length, Sepal.Width), color='red') #layer 2 with a different mapping

-7.3 Customized parts
+7.4 Customized parts

 The following picture shows the order of ggplot functions:

-For more function order suggestions and auto-correction when writing your own ggplot2
+For more function order suggestions and auto-correction when writing your own ggplot2 functions, please refer to ggformat addin created by Joyce.

-7.3.1 Geometric object, statistical transformation and position adjustment
+7.4.1 Geometric object, statistical transformation and position adjustment

-Geometric object, Statistical transformation and Position adjustment are components that can be customized in each layer.
+Geometric object, statistical transformation and position adjustment are components that can be customized in each layer.

-control the type of plot you create.
+Geometric objects, called geoms, control graphical elements representing the data–think shapes.
 Different types of plot have different aesthetics features.
 For example, a point geom has position, color, shape, and size aesthetics.
-You should first decide which kind of plot better explains the data before choosing geoms
+You should first decide which kind of plot better explains the data before choosing geoms and use help function to check what aesthetics can be modified to achieve your desired effects.

-transforms the data.
+A statistical transformation stat transforms the data.
 And Position adjustment is applied when you need to adjust the position of elements on the plot for dense data, otherwise data points might obscure one another.

 ggplot(data = iris) +